centminmod/optimise-images/readme.md

 * Benchmark modes highlighted in example links below, allow more automation in doing the before optimisation profiling + optimisation + after optimisation profiling on a directory of images.
 * Running the script is timed so you get timed completion statistics information so you can measure the speed of profiling, optimisation and conversion.
 * System resource usage logging is done via sysstat after each individual image processing so you can use sar command to understand the cpu, memory and disk usage profiles during or after the script runs.
+* You can control nice and ionice priorities for the conversion and resize processes via variables `NICEOPT='-n 10'` and `IONICEOPT='-c2 -n7'` to either set a higher or lower priority.

 Requirements
 ===============